graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@external` directive is used in combination with the `@provides` directive
-and specifies data that is not owned ba a particular subgraph.
+and specifies data that is not owned ba a particular source schema.

 ### @override